Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

 \subsection{Organization of Proofs}

 The remaining paper is organized as follows.
-In Section \ref{lln} we prove the main LLN results: Theorems \ref{cor2:thmlin}, \ref{thm:llnnew}, and \ref{thmlln}.
-Section \ref{ldp} contains the proofs of Theorem \ref{thm:weakLDP} and Corollary~\ref{cor:weakldphom} giving the large deviation principles in the weak topology.
-Section \ref{sec:cutldp} lifts the LDP in the weak topology to an LDP in the cut norm.
+In Section \ref{lln} we prove the main LLN results: Theorems \ref{cor2:thmlin}, \ref{thm:llnnew}, and Proposition \ref{prop:lln-avg-path}.
+Section \ref{ldp} contains the proofs of Propositions \ref{prop:no-ldp-weak}, \ref{prop:ldp-point-weak}, Corollary~\ref{cor:weakLDP-path}, and Theorem \ref{thm:weakLDP} giving results on large deviation principles in the weak topology.
+Specifically, the proof of the latter result is completed in Sections \ref{sec:isrf}--\ref{sec:pflowbd}.
+Section \ref{sec:cutldp} lifts the LDP in the weak topology to an LDP in the cut metric.
+This section contains proofs of Theorem~\ref{thm:LDP-avg-path} and Proposition~\ref{prop:LDP-avg-path-finite}.
+Section \ref{sec:applications} contains the proofs of the results on explicit applications of the LDP results to some rare events given in Section \ref{sec:apps}.
 Proof of the LDP for the dynamical systems stated in Theorem \ref{thm:interactldp} is given in Section \ref{appn}.
 Finally, Section \ref{sec:aux} collects some auxiliary results.
 A more detailed organization of each section is provided at the beginning of that section.